 This part of the IEP document lists the special education, related services and supplementary aids and services/program modifications for school personnel that will be provided to or on behalf of the student to enable him/her to progress toward the annual goals.
+This section will also identify the student's participation in the general curriculum, including career technical education coursework offered outside of the school of record.

-In addition, this section will identify the student's participation in the general curriculum and how the student will be involved in and progress toward annual goals.
-This section will also identify how the student will be educated and participate with other students with and without disabilities.
+In addition, this section will also identify how the student will have an equitable opportunity to participate in extracurricular and other nonacademic activities; and be educated and participate with other students with and without disabilities.
 The school does not have to provide anything that is not listed on the IEP.